Supreme x Timberland Reversible Ripstop Jacket

 About the original

-Timberland was founded in 1973 in Abington, Massachusetts and built its reputation on the original waterproof leather boot.
-The brand's Mt.
-Maddsen and Benton shell lines use a ripstop nylon outer face with a polyfilled insulated lining for cold-weather transitional wear.
-The FW21 Supreme version is a reversible anorak-cut jacket with a ripstop nylon face on one side and a coordinating smooth nylon reverse, a full-length front zip, kangaroo chest pocket, and Timberland tree-logo embroidery opposite a Supreme wordmark; it was a Supreme exclusive.
+Timberland was founded in 1973 in Abington, Massachusetts by Nathan Swartz, who built the brand on the original injection-molded waterproof leather boot, the 10061 yellow boot.
+The Mt.
+Maddsen and Benton shell lines use a ripstop nylon outer face with a polyfilled insulated lining for cold-weather transitional wear, with taped seams on the outdoor specs.
+The FW21 Supreme version is a reversible anorak-cut jacket with a ripstop nylon face on one side and a coordinating smooth nylon reverse, a full-length front zip, kangaroo chest pocket, and Timberland tree-logo embroidery opposite a Supreme wordmark; it released August 26, 2021 in four colorways and was a Supreme exclusive not stocked through Timberland's own retail channel.

 About Timberland